siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 * **Function**

-    For each event, it consumes zero or more parameters as input parameters, and outputs a single attribute.
-This could be used to manipulate existing event attributes to generate new attributes like any Function operation.
+    For each event, it consumes zero or more parameters as input parameters and returns a single attribute.
+This can be used to manipulate existing event attributes to generate new attributes like any Function operation.

     This is implemented by extending `org.wso2.siddhi.core.executor.function.FunctionExecutor`.

     Example :

+    `math:sin(x)`

-    `math:sin(x)` here the `sin` function of `math` extension will return the sin value for parameter `x`.
+    Here, the `sin` function of `math` extension returns the sin value for the `x` parameter.

 * **Aggregate Function**

-    For each event, it consumes zero or more parameters as input parameters, and outputs a single attribute having an aggregated results.
-This could be used with conjunction with a window in order to find the aggregated results based on the given window like any Aggregate Function operation.
+    For each event, it consumes zero or more parameters as input parameters and returns a single attribute with aggregated results.
+This can be used in conjunction with a window in order to find the aggregated results based on the given window like any Aggregate Function operation.

      This is implemented by extending `org.wso2.siddhi.core.query.selector.attribute.aggregator.AttributeAggregator`.

     Example :

+    `custom:std(x)`

-    `custom:std(x)` here the `std` aggregate function of `custom` extension will return the standard deviation of value `x` based on it's assigned window query.
+    Here, the `std` aggregate function of `custom` extension returns the standard deviation of the `x` value based on its assigned window query.

 * **Window**

-    Allows events to be **collected, generated, dropped and expired anytime** **without altering** the event format based on the given input parameters, like any other Window operator.
+    This allows events to be **collected, generated, dropped and expired anytime** **without altering** the event format based on the given input parameters, similar to any other Window operator.

     This is implemented by extending `org.wso2.siddhi.core.query.processor.stream.window.WindowProcessor`.

     Example :

+    `custom:unique(key)`

-    `custom:unique(key)` here the `unique` window of `custom` extension will retain one event for each unique `key` parameter.
+    Here, the `unique` window of the `custom` extension retains one event for each unique `key` parameter.

 * **Stream Function**

-    Allows events to be  **generated or dropped only during event arrival** and **altered** by adding one or more attributes to it.
+    This allows events to be  **generated or dropped only during event arrival** and **altered** by adding one or more attributes to it.

     This is implemented by extending  `org.wso2.siddhi.core.query.processor.stream.function.StreamFunctionProcessor`.

     Example :

+    `custom:pol2cart(theta,rho)`

-    `custom:pol2cart(theta,rho)` here the `pol2cart` function of `custom` extension will return all events by calculating the cartesian coordinates `x` & `y` and adding them as new attributes to the events.
+    Here, the `pol2cart` function of the `custom` extension returns all the events by calculating the cartesian coordinates `x` & `y` and adding them as new attributes to the events.

 * **Stream Processor**

-    Allows events to be **collected, generated, dropped and expired anytime** with **altering** the event format by adding one or more attributes to it based on the given input parameters.
+    This allows events to be **collected, generated, dropped and expired anytime** by **altering** the event format by adding one or more attributes to it based on the given input parameters.

-    Implemented by extending "oorg.wso2.siddhi.core.query.processor.stream.StreamProcessor".
+    Implemented by extending "org.wso2.siddhi.core.query.processor.stream.StreamProcessor".

     Example :

-    `custom:perMinResults(<parameter>, <parameter>, ...)` here the `perMinResults` function of `custom` extension will return all events by adding one or more attributes the events based on the conversion logic and emit output every minute despite of event arrivals.
+    `custom:perMinResults(<parameter>, <parameter>, ...)`

+    Here, the `perMinResults` function of the `custom` extension returns all events by adding one or more attributes to the events based on the conversion logic and emit output every minute despite of event arrivals.

 * **Sink**